svm-zhang/AGOUTI/README.md

 1. Extracting uniquely mapped joining-read pairs
 2. Denoise the set of joining-pairs using gene models
-3. Traversing the graph built from the noise-free data to identify scaffolding paths
+3. Traverse the graph built from the noise-free data to identify scaffolding paths
+4. Reconcile each scaffolding path by applying rules defined in denoise step
-4. Updating assembly and gene annotation given the scaffolds
+5. Updating assembly and gene annotation given the scaffolds

 ## Features